Skip to content

 Applications can subscribe to be notified of user logout via standard OpenID Connect front and back-channel mechanisms.
 Application-initiated logout at the Connect2id server is also supported.

-• Users can have multiple concurrent login sessions, across multiple devices.
+• Users can have multiple concurrent login web and device sessions, with clear isolation between them.

-• Each user session can be established at a specific authentication level (LoA) to match the application's security requirements.
-For instance, a fintech or sysadmin application could require a session with strong two-factor authentication, while password-based authentication could be sufficient for less sensitive applications.
+• Each user session can be established at a specific authentication level (LoA) to match the application’s security requirements.
+For instance, a financial or sysadmin application could require a session with strong two-factor authentication, while a federated social login could be sufficient for less sensitive applications.

-• The web API provides calls to check who is online and collect various metrics.
+• The web API provides calls to check who is online and collect useful metrics.